 We can expect to see these changes being implemented over the next 3 to 5 years.
 It’ll be interesting to observe what the data driven industrial landscape does to the economy, recruitment, education and innovation especially since many manufacturing companies are turning to servitization.

-To learn more please view the full report.
+To learn more please view the.

 image credit via GE